 Purchasing a car is ALWAYS such a hassle – research the cars, search online, go to the dealership and test drive, wait 6 hours while the salesperson “checks with her manager”, negotiate a price, pretend to walk out of the showroom, repeat the entire process.
 The nuisance goes on and on.
 But, at the same time, this is such a huge decision.
 This is one of the more expensive purchases you will make.
 Try using the $1,000 rule to help you make a wise money decision.
 We try to be as frugal as possible in general, but it’s particularly important when making major purchases.

 Early in 2018, I took my 2001 Honda Civic (yep, 2001) to the mechanic for some routine work.
 That afternoon I got the bad news.
 The entire undercarriage of the car was quickly deteriorating.
 The car still ran well for being seventeen years old, but if I were ever rear-ended, there was nothing to absorb the impact.
 It was basically a great engine driving a whole lot of rust around town.
 With two kids in the back seat, I couldn’t take a chance like that, so I immediately started searching for a new (to me) vehicle.

-Cars between five and eight years old became my sweet spot with the $1,000 rule.
-If I could find a car that cost $5,000-$8,000 and keep it for at least eight years, then I’m well into that $1,000 threshold.
+Cars between five and eight years old became my sweet spot with the $1,000 car buying rule.
+If I could find a car that cost $5,000-$8,000 and keep it for at least eight years, then I’m well within that $1,000 threshold.

 The New Ride